detunized/Judas/README.md

 Judas
 =====

-Judas - (_JDS, Json Debug Server_) exposes your local variables and watches from inside of GDB to the outside world in JSON format via HTTP server.
+Judas - (_JDS, JSON Debug Server_) exposes your local variables and watches from inside of GDB to the outside world in JSON format via HTTP server.
 Just connect with the browser and enjoy.